-The costs of program and supporting services activities have been summarized on a functional basis in the statement of activities.
-The statement of functional expenses present the natural classification detail of expenses by function.
+The costs of program and supporting services activities have been summarized on a functional basis in the statements of activities.
+The statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 The financial statements report certain categories of expenses that are attributed to more than one program or supporting function.
 Therefore, expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include salaries and benefits, which are allocated on the basis of estimates of time and effort studies.
+The expenses that are allocated include salaries and benefits, including those received in-kind, which are allocated on the basis of estimates of time and effort studies.